xyncro/aether/README.md

 ## What is Aether?

-Aether is an Optics library for F#, similar to the Haskell Data.Lens package.
-See the [Aether Site][aether] for more information, including guides, reference material, updates, etc.
+[Aether][aether] is an Optics library for F#, similar to the Haskell Data.Lens package.
+See the dedicated [Aether Site][aether] for more information, including guides, reference material, updates, etc.

 ## Installation